 Prostitutes frequent the infamous Florida Disco opposite the The Grand Turkmen Hotel on Gorogly Street, so steer clear of there.
 Foreign men seen in the company of alleged prostitutes – have been subject to police harassment, detention, and deportation.

 If you are the victim of crime in Turkmenistan, or if you are suffering from police harassment, to add to your woes you'll need to find a translator (ask for assistance from your Embassy, friend or hotelier) as police officers speak only Turkmen, making communication difficult for English or Russian-only speakers.
 Bribery by the police is common and is a fact of life for many Turkmens.

-Play it safe in Turkmenistan, and stick to cooked food - typhoid is not uncommon and can linger in salads and cold meat.
+Play it safe and stick to cooked food - typhoid is not uncommon and can linger in salads and cold meat.

 Do not drink the tap water anywhere which may contain traces of metal.

 The weather in Turkmenistan can get quite hot during summer so it's important to stay hydrated and cover up to prevent sunburn and heat exhaustion.